soichih/sca-product-raw/README.md

-# sca-service-curl
+SCA raw data type

-Curl downloader service for SCA.
+## import.py

-It simply downloads files listed in the config.json via curl and create products.json for files successfully downloaded
+If executed as SCA service, this service will download files listed and create products.json for files successfully downloaded.
+Download progress will be posted to SCA_PROGRESS_URL

 * Installation